WORKING TEXTILE MUSEUM

 Masson Mills Working Textile Museum

 Masson Mills house a fascinating collection of authentic historic textile machinery dating from the 18th, 19th and 20th centuries.
-In 2010 the collection was described as “possibly the UK’s finest collection of working textile machines” and includes machinery originally from Masson Mills, along with a large collection of other items and artefacts from textile mills all over Britain.
+The collection has been described as “possibly the UK’s finest collection of working textile machines” and includes machinery originally from Masson Mills, along with a large collection of other items and artefacts from textile mills all over Britain.

 What Was It Like To Work In An 18th Century Cotton Mill?